 Week 12: Tolkien Illustration: A ‘Fourth Age’?

-Amazon links are provided for reference but students are encouraged to purchase required texts wherever they wish.
+The links are provided for convenience but students are encouraged to purchase required texts wherever they wish.
 For the Tolkien texts, no particular editions are required.

 The Art of Art History: A Critical Anthology – edited by Donald Preziosi

 Art History: A Critical Introduction to its Methods – Michael Hatt and Charlotte Klonk

 The Lord of the Rings – J.R.R.
 Tolkien